AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

     unit_cell:                     True
     decimals:                      12
     maxstep:                       0.2
+    FK: this wasn't used before and requires ASE 3.20, will throw an error in current pip installs (Ask is working on the release) ->
     fix_symmetry:                  True

     [relaxation.1.qadapter]
     nodes:                         1
     walltime:                      00:15:00
     ```

 ### Running the Workflow
-We can now run the calculations as we did previously in the [phonopy tutorial](../0_phonopy).
+We can now run the calculations as we did previously in the [phonopy tutorial](1_phonopy.md).
 ```
 vibes fireworks add_wf
 vibes fireworks rlaunch rapidfire